 Appointments can be booked via this link:

 Fees are payable for notarial services in accordance with the Consular Fees Act (1955).
-A current fee schedule is available here.
+See the current fee schedule.

 Please note we are a cashless office and only accept payment of fees by credit card or bank transfer/deposit.
 If you wish to pay by bank transfer or deposit please email us to obtain details and confirm the current fee payable for the service.